s-fong/bib_to_crossref_XML/README.md

 xml file of entries listed in the .bbl file to go in crossref citation list, in xml format

 ## BEWARE
+Include a path to a folder containing only one .bib and one associated .bbl file.
-Does not sort items marked 'software'
+Parser currently does not sort items marked 'software'.